kristinemlarson/gnssrefl/README.md

 ### 5. Utilities <a name="helper"></a>

-<code>daily_avg</code> is a utility for cryosphere people interested in computing daily snow
+<code>daily_avg</code> is a utility for cryosphere people interested
-accumulation.
-It can be used for lake levels. *It is not to be used for tides!*
+in measuring snow accumulation via daily values.
+It can also be used for lake levels. *It is not to be used for tides!*
+The goal is to make a valid daily average - for this reason, we have two required inputs for quality control.
+The first is called a *median filter* value.
+This input helps remove large outliers.
+For each day, a median RH is found.
+Then all values larger than the *median filter* value from the median RH are thrown out.
+The daily average is computed with the remaining RH values.
+The second required input to the code sets a limit for how many satellite arcs are considered sufficient for a daily average.
+If you had 5 arcs, e.g., you might not want to compare that with another day where 100 arcs were available.
+The number of tracks required varies a lot depending on the azimuth mask and the number of frequencies available.

-<code>download_rinex</code> can be useful if you want to download RINEX v2.11 or 3 files (using the version flag) without using
-the reflection-specific codes.
+<code>download_rinex</code> can be useful if you want to
+download RINEX v2.11 or 3 files (using the version flag) without using the reflection-specific codes.
 Sample calls:

 - <CODE>download_rinex p041 2020 6 1</CODE> downloads the data from June 1, 2020